Pometry/Raphtory/docs/source/Deployment/distributed-ubuntu-servers.md

-# Installing into distributed servers
+# Deploying Raphtory on distributed Ubuntu servers

 ## Information
 - Raphtory will run on port 1736 which is the port the client will need to connect on.
 You will need the security group/firewall pointing to the cluster manager to allow tcp connections to this server on port 1736